JM1/ovs-nuevomatchup-reproducer/README.md

   What are the CDFs (cumulative distribution functions) of flow length (in packets) for all three traffic traces?

+  ***Answer:*** Both CAIDA-sohrt and Mawi were measured.
+We chose to show only CAIDA-short due to the exceptionally slow results of the baseline for Mawi (see last paragraph before Sec 7.3).
+We used CAIDA-long only for Figure 14 to show the temporal behavior of the system.
+We did not conduct full experiments using CAIDA-long due to the long time it took to run these experiments.

 * `caida-3m` in [ovs-nuevomatchup] is CAIDA-short? `caida-3m` has ~96M entries and 6,8M unique entries which roughly
   matches the 100M/6M for CAIDA-short.

+  ***Answer:*** Yes.

 * [Rashelbach et al. (2022)] (p.
 1366) adjusted traces to rules the following way: